sbgrid/data-capture-module/README.md

 # data-capture-module

-Data Capture Module to recieve uploaded datasets, and validate checksums.
+Data Capture Module to recieve uploaded datasets, and validate client-side checksums.

-In more general terms, this is an external module designed to allow users to upload large datasets to a repository without going through http.
+In more general terms, this is an external module designed to allow users to upload large datasets to a repository (designed for [https://github.com/IQSS/dataverse](Dataverse)) without going through http.

+The [https://osf.io/wf24a](presentation slides) from the 2017 Dataverse Community Meeting may provide some additional information.
 The design is intented to be agnostic to transfer protocol, and currently implements `rsync over ssh`.

+## documentation
+More extensive documentation is in the `doc/` directory.

 Significant code cleanup (removal of hard-coded information) remains to be done.